Nona-Creative/react-playground/docs/common/monorepo-how.md

-React Playground :: How to use this Monorepo?
+How to use this Monorepo?
 ===

 ### Project initialization